Architecture

 Native App internals and administration

-1. Administer Workbench: A Streamlit app available within Snowsight that provides an interactive user interface for administrators to administer, debug, and backup the Native App.
+1. Administer Workbench: A Streamlit app available within Snowsight that provides an interactive UI for administrators to administer, debug, and back up the Native App.

 2. Workbench Service: Posit Workbench containerized as a fully managed application within Snowpark Container Services (SPCS).